dunglas/mercure/spec/mercure.md

 };
 ~~~

-The hub **MAY** require that subscribers are authorized to receive updates.
+The hub **MAY** require subscribers and publishers to be authenticated, and **MAY** apply extra
+authorization rules not defined in this specification.

 # Publication